 If you haven’t experienced the exquisite torture of a good, hard edit, here’s what you need to know.

+So how does this editing thing really work?
 In the professional world, most books go through several different types of editing, and (surprise!) no one completely agrees on their definitions.
 Each editor defines these a little differently, but here are the basics:

 Developmental (aka substantive) editing evaluates the story as a whole, looking for big-picture things like plot, pacing, character and theme development, voice, etc. After receiving a developmental edit, the author usually has some major revision, or even a rewrite, to do.
 After this stage, they may continue to work with the developmental editor and go through one or more additional rounds of edits before moving on to the next stage of editing.